nodejs/TSC/GitHub-Org-Management-Policy.md

 Any organization member may request the creation of a new repository within the Node.js Foundation GitHub Organization.
-Provided there are no objections from any TSC member, such requests are approved automatically after 72 hours.
+Provided there are no objections from any TSC or CommComm members, such requests are approved automatically after 72 hours.
 If any objection is made, the request may be moved to a vote in each of the Technical Steering and Community Committees.
 A simple majority of each group *rejecting* the creation of the repository is required to block